juicedata/juicefs/docs/en/reference/command_reference.md

 #### Description

-Dump metadata into a JSON file
+Dump metadata into a JSON file.

 #### Synopsis